 But you can’t have different Attorneys doing different things on one LPA.
 According to the Office of the Public Guardian: “In this specific case you would need to create 3 separate LPAs for each attorney specifying what their role would be as you cannot assign specific attorney’s roles within an LPA if appointed jointly and severally.”
 But you CAN appoint different attorneys to carry out different tasks – you just have to allocate specific tasks or areas to specific attorneys.

-Not all Articles of Association allow the delegation potentially effected by directors Lasting Powers of Attorney when things go wrong, but the model articles introduced by the Companies Act 2006 apply to all new companies incorporating under the Companies Act 2006 on or after 1 October 2009.
+Not all Articles of Association allow the delegation potentially effected by company directors Lasting Powers of Attorney when things go wrong, but the model articles introduced by the Companies Act 2006 apply to all new companies incorporating under the Companies Act 2006 on or after 1 October 2009.

 Here’s an extract from the Model Articles for standard Limited Companies: (yours may of course differ.)